15th February 2018

-Guest Talk by Mr. Shambhu Thakur
+Resource Person: Mr. Shambhu Thakur

 The IPM is highly fragmented with about 24,000 players (330 in the organised sector).
 The top ten companies including domestic and MNC companies make up for more than a third of the market.
 The market is dominated majorly by branded generics, which constitutes nearly 70% of the overall market.
 Over the counter (OTC) medicines and patented drugs constitute 21% and 9% respectively.
 Mr. Shambhu Thakur emphasised on the use of Four P’s of Marketing to attain success in any business.

 The future plans of the company were discussed:

 -By the end of this financial year 2016-17, Vito Therapeutics Pvt Ltd intends to go global.

 -By the year 2025 Vito Therapeutics Pvt Ltd aspires to be amongst the top global Pharmaceutical Companies.

 Resource Person: Mr Amit Kadam